 Due to safety and supervision of children before school, Divine Mercy Catholic School requests that children be dropped off no earlier than 7:40 AM.
 Students arriving before 7:40 AM will be sent to our morning childcare program and parents will be charged the applicable fee.
 Certified staff will assume supervision starting at 7:40 AM.
-Children are to enter the south side of the building and report to the gym area in the AM.
+Children are to enter the south side of the building through door #2 or #3 in the AM.
 Students are dismissed at the end of the day at 3:00 PM.
 Students not picked up by 3:10 PM will be sent to school age childcare for supervision and parents will be billed accordingly.